microsoft/playwright/docs/src/test-api/class-testinfo.md

 Absolute path to the snapshot output directory for this specific test.
 Each test suite gets its own directory so they cannot conflict.

+This property does not account for the [`property: TestProject.snapshotPathTemplate`] configuration.

 ## property: TestInfo.outputDir
 * since: v1.10
 - type: <[string]>